taoteh1221/Open_Crypto_Tracker/README.txt

 FEATURES

--Username / password protection for the portfolio interface.
+-Secure HTTPS (SSL) and Username / password protection in the portfolio interface for privacy / security.

 -Automated and user-friendly installation / upgrade script for Raspberry Pi (an affordable low power single board computer) app setup on your home / internal network.